Emigration New Zealand

 Our immigration consultants advise on English language tests during the assessment process.
 You’ll find out if you have to take an English test and which English test is best for your situation.

-The first step is an initial assessment to see if you are eligible for immigration to New Zealand.
-Should this assessment show that you are eligible, you can proceed with a comprehensive assessment.
-It is during this assessment that our advisors give advice on English tests.
+The first step is a consultation call to see if you are eligible for immigration to New Zealand.
+Should our advisor find that you are eligible, you can proceed with your visa application.

 What is a licensed immigration advisor for New Zealand?